ImperialCollegeLondon/formalising-mathematics/README.md

 # How to play?

-Assuming you have Lean and the user tools installed, first install the repository by firing up a command line, navigating (using `pwd` and `cd`) to the directory you want to install this project in, and then typing
+Assuming you have Lean and the user tools installed, first install the repository by firing up a command line, navigating to the directory you want to install this project in, and then typing

 ```
 leanproject get ImperialCollegeLondon/formalising-mathematics